Gene Therapy

 GENE THERAPIES VERSUS SMALL-MOLECULE DRUGS: A QUICK COMPARISON

-• Gene therapies have the potential to reverse the physiological effects, rather than just symptoms, of a disease.
+• Gene therapies have the potential to reverse the root causes, rather than just treating symptoms, of a disease.

 • Gene therapy is not subject to compliance problems, drug-drug interaction, pharmacokinetic and pharmacodynamic challenges that exist throughout the treatment course of conventional therapy.